 - 1 small onion, chopped, if using an onion to stuff, use the center and top

-- 1 cup mushrooms, diced (4 ounces)
+- 1/2 a package mushrooms, diced (4 ounces)

-- 2 cloves garlic, minced
+- 2 large or 3 small cloves garlic, minced

-- 1/2 teaspoon tarragon or oregano
+- 1/2 to 3/4 teaspoon tarragon or oregano

 - 1/4 cup grated Parmesan cheese